 Built in 1869, Sri Temasek was the Colonial Secretary's residence.
 It was designated as the Prime Minister's official residence after Singapore gained independence in 1965.

 Sri Temasek is a typical 19th century bungalow.
 Its unique intricate timber arcade shows a mixture of Eastern and Western decorative motifs.
 Of particular interest is the Moon Gate on the second level.
 Typically found in Chinese architecture, it is used as a screen to separate the common verandahs and the private space.

 The white Moon Gate was made of chengal, teak and meranti.
 There are no known records of the Moon Gate, except that it was designed and built by William Swaffield, a pre-war Comptroller of Government House as well as a professional furniture designer.

 The Villa, built in 1908, was designed in the black-and-white bungalow style which was typical of that period.
-It served several purposes including as the official residence of the Aide-de-Camp, the Private Secretary's bungalow in 1916 and the Attorney General's House in 1958.
+It served several purposes including as the official residence of the Governor's Aide-de-Camp, the Private Secretary's bungalow in 1916 and the Attorney General's House in 1958.

 The Military Guard Room is sited along the road after the Centre Gate.
 Built in the early 1900s, its facade consists of an arcade of five arches characteristic of the "hexastyle" architecture.
 It is used by the ceremonial guards when they are not performing sentry duties.

 The President is responsible for safeguarding the national reserves and the integrity of the public service.
 The President also receives foreign dignitaries, officiates at state functions and performs other ceremonial and community duties.